-Metro Health provides state-of-the-art digital mammography at Metro Health Hospital and many of our neighborhood outpatient centers throughout West Michigan.
+Metro Health provides state-of-the-art digital mammography, including the latest in 2D & 3D technology, at Metro Health Hospital and many of our neighborhood outpatient centers throughout West Michigan.
 Click here to learn more about our community locations.

 To schedule a mammogram, call 616-252-4461.